ravimashru/digital-garden/_notes/2020-05-02-vim-cheatsheet.md

 - Go to file under cursor - `gf`
 - Open file under cursor in new split - `C-W C-F`
 - Go back - `C-O`, Go forward - `C-I`

+- Move line under cursor to the center of screen - `zz` (lowercase, uppercase `ZZ` is for save and exit)
+- Move line under cursor to top of screen - `zt`
+- Move line under cursor to bottom of screen - `zb`

 ## FZF